South American Biocontrol Calls Wynnum Food Garden Home

 “Identification is made easier by referring to Peter Chew’s ‘Brisbane Insects’ website because the images are so good.
 If I can’t find a match there, I send photos to the CSIRO”, says Coleby-Williams.

-Earlier this month Coleby-Williams was informed by Dr Graham Brown, a Consultant Insect Taxonomist, the 376th species found at Bellis is a species probably new to science.
-Dr Brown believes this curious, undescribed discovery belongs to the tribe Eutherini, a group of parasitic Tachinid flies, and is possibly helping control pesky vegetable bugs.
+Earlier this month Coleby-Williams was informed by Dr Graham Brown, a Consultant Insect Taxonomist, the 376th species found at Bellis is Trichopoda giacomellii, a biocontrol of a pest species of sap-sucking Green Vegetable bug, Nezara viridula.

 Several other species of parasitic Tachinid flies have already been identified at Bellis.
 Despite resembling related blowflies, this group includes some potent gardening and farming allies.
 Tachinid flies lay an egg on a pest.
 When it hatches, the maggot drills into its body and devours it from within.
 Being eaten alive, from the inside out, is not the kindest death.
 But it’s very effective.
 According to the CSIRO, around 80% of caterpillars never make it to adulthood, and this is just one kind of pest controlled by this group of parasites.